allenwest24/Clipboard-Logger/README.md

 ### Discussion
 Most cyber security professionals are familiar with keyloggers.
-The basic concept is logging every keystroke on the machine it is running on within a certain amount of time and then exporting somehow (mine emails me).
+The basic concept is logging every keystroke on the machine it is running on within a certain amount of time and then exfiltrating it somehow (mine emails me, not exactly sneaky but whatever).
 The other day I was thinking over if anything else could be extrapalated the same way.
-Keyloggers only work for grabbing credentials if you type in the password by hand.
-Since everyone uses password managers these days (or at least should be) it would stand to reason that if you could get to someone's clipboard within the time it takes for that clipboard to get wiped by the password manager, you could get their password.
+Keyloggers only work for grabbing credentials if you type in the password by hand, but since everyone uses password managers these days (or at least should be), it would stand to reason that if you could get to someone's clipboard within the time it takes for that clipboard to get wiped by the password manager, you could get their password (along with some other random goodies).
 By checking the clipboard for a new entry every five seconds and treating everything else about it like a normal keylogger, this "tool" will grab those passwords.
 It will also grab any other text you happen to add to your clipboard while this program is running.
 This was shockingly easy to make, and combined with a keylogger, covers the majority of situations where someone would be entering credentials.
-You could also just use a sniffer...

 ### Usage
 Just clone, switch the exfil email and password to where you'd like it to be sent, and presto, you're surveiling yourself.